No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 (This is so true if you work B2C.)

-In her case, many of her brides are doing wedding tasks in the evenings and on the weekend.
+In her case, many of her brides are doing wedding tasks in the evenings and on the weekends.
 So that’s when they email her.
-And she has to remind herself, that they are emailing her then because that’s the time they have set aside.
-And it’s okay that the time she has set aside to respond is during her regular business hours.
+She reminds herself that they are emailing then because that’s the time that works for them.
+They don’t need an immediate response, and she can email them at a time that works for her.

-The easiest way to turn a so-so client into a problem client is by ignoring and/or not telling them upfront when kinks arise.
+The easiest way to turn a so-so client into a problem client is by ignoring and/or not telling them upfront when hiccups arise.

-Technical snafus, health issues or family problems will happen at the worst times.
-But being transparent and telling your client as soon as it happens, is the best way to prevent the situation from spiraling out of control.
+Technical snafus, health issues, family problems, or mistakes will happen at the worst times.
+But being transparent and telling your client as soon as it happens is the best way to prevent the situation from spiraling out of control.

-Ignoring your client’s requests or hiding that something went wrong is the easiest way to piss off your client.
+Ignoring your client’s requests or hiding that something went wrong is the easiest way to upset your client.
 (If you don’t believe me, check out this story from Meighan O’Toole.)

-So step up, admit something happened, and fix the problem as quickly as you can.
+So step up, admit something happened, and let them know your plan to fix the problem.

 Email is a very convenient way to communicate with your clients.